 In return, you’ll benefit greatly from insect pollination, which results in a more abundant fruit and vegetable yield.

-I am not able to go through the many varieties of specific fruit and vegetables that may also attract bees.
+I am not able to go through the many varieties of specific fruit and vegetable varieties that may attract bees.

 My aim is simply to show you